2014 National League Division Series: Game 4

-In Game Four, Clayton Kershaw started on three-days rest and pitched a one-hit shutout through the first six innings.
+In Game Four, Clayton Kershaw started on three days' rest and pitched a one-hit shutout through the first six innings.
 The Dodgers struck first in the sixth off of Shelby Miller after back-to-back leadoff singles was followed by a Matt Kemp ground-ball double-play.
 After a hit-by-pitch and walk, Seth Maness relieved Miller and allowed an RBI single to Juan Uribe to put the Dodgers up 2–0, but in a repeat of the first game, it fell apart for the Dodgers in the seventh.
 Matt Holliday and Jhonny Peralta each hit infield singles to lead off the inning.
-Matt Adams hit a three-run homer that was the decisive blow, the first time a left-handed hitter had ever hit one of Kershaw's curve balls for a home run.
+Matt Adams hit a three-run homer that was the decisive blow, the first time a left-handed hitter had ever hit Kershaw's curveball for a home run.
 The Dodgers attempted to rally in the ninth inning with runners on first and second but Carl Crawford grounded into a fielders' choice to end the game.
 The Cardinals won 3–2 and eliminated the Dodgers in the post-season for the second straight year.